Date: Saturday, April 13, 2024

 West coast rainforest trails and gravel service roads with “some roots, some rocks, some mud & some nice trail.”

-Diez Vista is one of the most historic ultras in the country, running since 1997.
+Diez Vista is one of the most historic ultras in the country, running since 1997 – that makes 2024 our 26th year!
 Founded by local trail runners to showcase the trails and terrain around Port Moody, BC, the race has developed an incredibly loyal following, and has attracted some of the biggest names in ultra running over it’s storied history.

-Normally selling out in under 4 hours, the DV 50K clearly has earned a place on many trail runners’ bucket lists.
+Selling out last year in just under 5 hours, the DV 50K clearly has earned a place on many trail runners’ bucket lists.

 View an interactive map with elevation profile below.

 Download the GPX file for Diez Vista here.